kukuu/microservices-nodejs-docker-nginx/mongo-db/readme.md

    MongoDB can be used as a file system, taking advantage of load balancing and data replication features over multiple machines for storing files.

-   This function, called GridFS,[8] is included with MongoDB drivers and available with no difficulty for development languages (see "Language Support" for a list of supported languages).
+   This function, called GridFS, is included with MongoDB drivers and available with no difficulty for development languages (see "Language Support" for a list of supported languages).
 MongoDB exposes functions for file manipulation and content to developers.
-GridFS is used, for example, in plugins for NGINX[9] and lighttpd.[10]
-Instead of storing a file in a single document, GridFS divides a file into parts, or chunks, and stores each of those chunks as a separate document.[11]
+GridFS is used, for example, in plugins for NGINX and lighttpd.[10]
+Instead of storing a file in a single document, GridFS divides a file into parts, or chunks, and stores each of those chunks as a separate document.

    In a multi-machine MongoDB system, files can be distributed and copied multiple times between machines transparently, thus effectively creating a load-balanced and fault-tolerant system.